Neil Balme

 Neil Allen Balme (born 15 January 1952) is a former Australian rules footballer who played for the Richmond Football Club in the Victorian Football League (VFL), as well as for the Subiaco Football Club in the Western Australian National Football League (WANFL) and the Norwood Football Club in the South Australian National Football League (SANFL).

 Throughout his involvement in football, as a player, coach and administrator, Balme has experienced premiership success across a number of clubs.
+He is currently a board member at the Adelaide Football Club in the Australian Football League (AFL).